sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982607 - Hunt Registry.md

 SUBROUTINE_013D:
  65: 0x013D [0x02] IF !(ExtData[1]->WorkLocal[23] == 0*) GOTO 0x014C
  66: 0x0145 [0x48] [System] [1479*]:
     → "A hunt registry has been placed here by the Adventurers' Mutual Aid Network (A.M.A.N.).
-Its pages are laden with the names of spine-chilling monsters.\u007F1\u0000\u0007"
+Its pages are laden with the names of spine-chilling monsters."
  67: 0x0148 [0x23] WAIT_FOR_DIALOG_INTERACTION
  68: 0x0149 [0x01] GOTO 0x015B
  69: 0x014C [0x02] IF !(ExtData[1]->WorkLocal[23] == 1*) GOTO 0x015B
  70: 0x0154 [0x48] [System] [1480*]:
     → "A hunt registry has been placed here by the Servicemen's Mutual Aid Network (S.M.A.N.).
-Its pages are laden with the names of spine-chilling monsters.\u007F1\u0000\u0007"
+Its pages are laden with the names of spine-chilling monsters."
  71: 0x0157 [0x23] WAIT_FOR_DIALOG_INTERACTION
  72: 0x0158 [0x01] GOTO 0x015B